AlexPavy/AssetsManagement/README.md

 We have common routes for all objects endpoint can be replaced users, assettypes, assets, allocations

+### Authentication

+Routes must be called with a header x-api-key.
+The possible keys are in [secret keys](https://github.com/AlexPavy/AssetsManagement/blob/master/config/secret_keys.json)

 #### POST /endpoint
 Create an object with JSON body:
 ```json